-In many cultures, fish is regarded as Vegetarian so including fish sauce in vegetable lo mein would be recognized as vegetarian/vegan.
+In many cultures, fish is regarded as Vegetarian, they include fish sauce in the noodle and it would be recognized as vegetarian/vegan.

-The best option is really to make your own, only then can you be certain that your vegetable lo mein is vegan, plus my version is quick, easy and delicious.
+The best option is really to make your own, only then can you be certain that your noodle is vegan, plus my version is quick, easy and delicious.

 Trader Joe's Brown Rice Spaghetti

 If you get take-out or storebought lo mein, most likely it is not gluten-free.
 Here are the reasons:

 - 1. Flour and eggs are in traditional noodles.

 - 2 Most of the soy sauce brands on the market are not gluten-free.
 They contain wheat as their first ingredient.

 Vegetable Lo Mein Ingredients